add2cal/docs/src/integration/wordpress.md

 * Add a new block and search for "Add to Calendar Button".
 * Click at the appearing button.
-* Add the proKey at the input on the right side "Block" settings.
+* Add the prokey at the input on the right side "Block" settings.

 ### B: Shortcode

-Alternatively, you can also use the shortcode `[add-to-calendar-button]` and add the proKey directly to it:
+Alternatively, you can also use the shortcode `[add-to-calendar-button]` and add the prokey directly to it:

 ```
 [add-to-calendar-button prokey="prokey-of-your-event"]